 Few of the symptoms which you may notice at sixteen weeks are:

-Your breasts continue to grow as the get ready to feed your little one in the future.
-Enlargement of breasts results on streching of the skin and related itchiness which can cause discomfort to the pregnant woman.
+Your breasts continue to grow as they get ready to feed your little one in the future.
+Enlargement of breasts results in stretching of the skin and related itchiness which can cause discomfort to the pregnant woman.

 Though not very common, some pregnant women seem to experience memory loss, reduced cognitive abilities, fogginess, and loss of attention.
-The exact reason behind this phenomenon is not known and experts the pregnancy results in reduction in grey matter in the brain to help bond with the baby and prepare for the stressful period post childbirth.
+The exact reason behind this phenomenon is not known, and experts say that pregnancy results in a reduction in grey matter in the brain to help bond with the baby and prepare for the stressful period post-childbirth.

 Baby’s Length: 4.5 inches(11.5 cm)

 Your baby is now the size of an Avocado.
 Your baby-to-be is looking more baby-like with a face that has eyes and ears in the right spot.
 Following are the development of your fetus this week.

 Your baby’s eyes are moving and eye aperture is drastically increasing.
 And even though the eyelids are still fused, the baby can sense light.

 By this week the baby may be able to make sucking motion, a habit which will continue even after it’s born!
 The baby is stretching more and more as it flexes its body.
 The muscles are getting stronger too.